Hindus offer prayers at Bhojshala as ASI survey continues

 Balveer Singh, vice president of Bhoj Utsav Samiti, said that the ASI survey will bring out a better solution to the dispute.

-“This was the temple of Maa Saraswati and it will be given to Hindus and the issue will be resolved,” he asserted.
+He claimed that this was a temple of Maa Saraswati and demanded that it be given to Hindus.

+Earlier, noted archaeologist K K Muhammed had also claimed the contentious complex was a Saraswati temple and later converted into an Islamic place of worship.

 It is believed that Raja Bhoj, a Hindu king, had installed the statue of Vagdevi in Bhojshala in 1034 AD.
 Hindu groups say the British took this statue to London in 1875.
 PTI COR ADU MAS NR